jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 [^1]: I have Scott Wlaschin's "Domain Modeling Made Functional" on my desk, and am hoping that that book'll be the one that finally makes DDD click for me.
 I love his talks on YouTube, I need to go back and watch them all.
 Brilliant guy.

+[^2]: I actually don't have a favorite resource that explains pure functions; they're a simple concept, but I'm never quite satisfied with the explanations I find online.
+I've written about them in internal docs at my past couple of jobs, and hope to do one last writeup on this blog one of these days; in the meantime, [this post](https://tylerayoung.com/2022/03/16/write-more-pure-functions/) is pretty good!

-[^2]: Oh my gosh, I just found out as I was writing this that Scott Wlaschin just [gave a talk on this exact topic](https://www.youtube.com/watch?v=P1vES9AgfC4)!
+[^3]: Oh my gosh, I just found out as I was writing this that Scott Wlaschin just [gave a talk on this exact topic](https://www.youtube.com/watch?v=P1vES9AgfC4)!
 Added it to my watchlist!